Theatre of Dionysus: Cultural significance

 The Theatre of Dionysus is culturally significant because it is considered the oldest theatre.
-It was used to celebrate the Greek god Dionysus, Dionysus was the god of wine and theatre.
+It was used to celebrate the Greek god Dionysus, the god of wine and theatre.
 The theatre hosted the Great Dionysia celebration, the first theatre festival.
 It displayed works by Aristophanes, Aeschylus, Sophocles, and Euripides.
 It gave playwrights the ability to showcase their works to large audiences at once.
-The Theatre of Dionysus started as a simple wooden structure built in the 6th century BCE that was renovated into a stone amphitheater during 4th century BCE.
-In the 5th century during the theatres golden age, the Theatre of Dionysus was the first theatre with an orchestra, but its not like the theatres we know today.
-The orchestra ὀρχήστρα (orkhḗstra), was an area on the stage where the chorus would stand and sing or provide commentary to the actors on stage.
-In Roman period between 1st century BCE to the 5th century CE, this area was used to perform stage effects, and it was even flooded to simulate sea battles.
+The Theatre of Dionysus started as a simple wooden structure built in the 6th century BC that was renovated into a stone amphitheater during 4th century BC.
+In the 5th century during the theatres golden age where the theatre had its peak with performances.
+The Theatre of Dionysus was the first theatre with an orchestra, the orchestra ὀρχήστρα (orkhḗstra), was an area on the stage where the chorus would stand and sing or provide commentary to the actors.
+In The Roman period between 1st century BC to the 5th century AD, this area was used to perform stage effects, and at times was even flooded to simulate sea battles.
 This staging was called Naumachia ναυμαχία (transliterated as naumachía).
-Skene σκηνή (skēnḗ) was a backdrop used in ancient theatre to set the scene as to where the play was set.
-The Theatre was a key part of Athenian culture and was used for many purposes over the years, but most importantly, it gave us a real look into the comedy and Greek tragedy of the time.
+Skene σκηνή (skēnḗ) was a backdrop used in ancient theatre to let viewers know where the play was set.
+The Theatre was a key part of Athenian culture and was used for many purposes over the years, but it also gave a real look into the comedy and Greek tragedy of the time.